jtree5757/minimalistReddit/README.md

 ![Screenshot of Minimalist Reddit with Sidebar](https://github.com/jtree5757/minimalistReddit/blob/master/Screenshots/Reddit-Minimal-Sidebar.png)
 Sidebar visible

+### Just a little Side note
+This works best if you disable "allow subreddits to show me custom themes" in the preferences section of your user profile on Reddit.
+It's towards the bottom next to "display options".
+But this will make every sub look the same.

 #Instructions
 This utilizes a chrome extension for injecting the CSS and JS.
 Their are probably similar extensions for other browsers if you don't use chrome.
 There are two methods to work with - 1. cut and paste or 2.
 JSON upload